 There are SO many ways to use dried citrus, but here are a few of my favorites:

-- I love using them on layer cakes like my Lemon Lavender Cake
+I love using dried lemons on layer cakes like my Lemon Lavender Cake

-- Don't forget to add a little flaky sea salt on top!
-The combination of the citrus, sweet chocolate, and sea salt is absolutely divine.
+Don't forget to add a little flaky sea salt on top!
+The combination of citrus, sweet chocolate, and sea salt is absolutely divine.

 How to store dried citrus: